python-can-define-radio/python-course/classroom_activities/ex_2_print_and_inputs.md

 print(c)
 ```

 Notice that the `int` function tells Python to convert the numbers to integers.
-If you use `input` without `int`, then the variables are strings, so the `+` symbol does concatenation instead of math addition.
+If you use `input` without `int`, then the variables are strings (not integers), so the `+` symbol does concatenation instead of math addition.

 ```python3
 ## 16